|

 After you enter, there is only one path through the gorge with beautiful rock formations on both sides.
 They are what people call the Symphony of Stones.

-Walk all the way through the gorge until you reach a small path going up.
+Walk through the gorge until you reach a small path going to the right and up.
 Take it and follow it until you get to right under Garni Temple.

 Garni Temple